apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Administrators can import unmanaged instances either using UI or with the importUnmanagedInstance API.

-UI provides the following form for importing the instance when *Import Instance* action is used in *Import/Export Instances* view:
+UI provides the following form for importing the instance when *Import Instance* action is used in *Import-Export Instances* view:

 |ImportInstance.png|